yjuwaheer/Recipes_FrontendV2/README.md

 # About

-Frontend for Recipes app - [View Live Demo](https://nlrecipesv2.netlify.app/)
+Frontend for Recipes app - [View Live Demo](https://nlrecipesv2.netlify.app/) (Hosted on Netlify) Having issues?
+Try the vercel deployment: [Demo](https://recipes-frontend-v2.vercel.app/)

+`Note`: Open demo in a new tab if it doesn't load on first try.
+The backend server goes to sleep after some time.

 ### How run locally